Anti-War Movement, Articles, Howard Zinn

 This balance does not eliminate individual excellence.
 It protects the conditions that allow more people to develop excellence.
 A society that meets basic needs frees human talent.
 A society that honors workers strengthens democracy.
 A society that listens to the marginalized deepens wisdom.
 A society that remembers its victims grows a conscience.

-ILLUSTRATION 12: BALANCING GIVING AND TAKING
+BALANCING GIVING AND TAKING

 CONCLUSION: DARE TO SHARE